 Executive power is vested in the Prime Minister (PM), who forms and leads a 14-member Council of Ministers and is head-of-government.
 The PM and Council of Ministers are responsible for implementing domestic and foreign policies, supervising the work of government institutions, and submitting draft legislation to the Parliament (see "Legislative Branch" below).
-Nominated by the President and approved by the
+Nominated by the President and approved by the coalition of parties that hold the majority of seats in the Parliament.
+Prime Minister Kristen Michal took office in 2024.

-Parliament, the PM is generally the leader of the party or coalition of parties that hold the majority of seats in the Parliament.
+Parliament, the PM is generally the leader of the party or coalition of parties that hold the